#BanksNeverAskThat – Protect Yourself from Phishing

 GRB is proud to support the American Bankers Association (ABA) in this year’s #BanksNeverAskThat anti-phishing campaign.
 In conjunction with Cybersecurity Awareness Month, we’re providing tips to help even more consumers beat scammers at their own game.
 Last year, nearly 1,700 banks in all 50 states joined forces, including GRB, for the first #BanksNeverAskThat campaign.
 We’re happy to participate in 2021’s event with social posts, in-branch materials, and other educational resources.

-Phishing risks
+Phishing Risks

 Every day, thousands of people fall victim to fraudulent emails, texts and calls from scammers pretending to be their bank.
 We want to help change that by raising awareness among our customers with best practices for creating a personal phishing defense.
 And phishing scams are costly, leading to losses of as much as $3.3 billion each year.